slatedocs/slate/source/includes/_msgregs.md

 **Format**:      "The value %1 is not a valid subnet mask for %2" **Severity**:    Warning
 **Resolution**:  Use a valid subnet mask.
+### MessageId: iLO.{version}.OperationWillCompleteAfterSystemPOST
+The value for the property will be applied after System BIOS POST completes.
+**Format**:      "The value for property %1 will be changed after the System BIOS completes POST."
+**Severity**:    Information
+**Resolution**:  Wait to see the change in value until after the System BIOS completes POST.
 ### MessageId: iLO.{version}.PowerCapOACntrld
 The enclosure Onboard Administrator is currently managing the power cap.
 **Format**:      "The enclosure Onboard Administrator is currently managing the power cap."
 **Severity**:    Warning
 **Resolution**:  Use Onboard Administrator to Manage the PowerCap
+### MessageId: iLO.{version}.PowerCapROMCntrld
+The System ROM is currently managing the power cap.
+**Format**:      "The System ROM is currently managing the power cap."
+**Severity**:    Warning
+**Resolution**:  Enable HP RESTful API management of the power cap in System ROM
 ### MessageId: iLO.{version}.PowerValueBadParam
 The power cap value is not valid.
 **Format**:      "The power cap value is not valid."